 1. Check sender

 Is their email address unusual, or sent ‘on behalf of’?
 University emails come from ‘kent.ac.uk’ (not kent.ac.uk.i.o/ or similar).

-Even if it genuinely appers to come from a friend or colleague, check this out if the message is unusual.
+Even if it genuinely appears to come from someone you know, check this out if the message is unusual.
 The sender can be faked.

 2. Red flags

 Be wary if it’s an order you didn’t make, or if it’s asking for money or vouchers, even if it’s from someone you know.
 Their account may have been hijacked.

 3. Does it have attached files?

 Opening or even just previewing attachments can unleash a virus.
 Don’t preview or open any unexpected attachments.
 You’re curious, but do not peek.
 Don’t ‘enable content’ or ‘enable macros’.